Wooden Garden Fencing Ideas London

 Red Cedar Tongue and Grove Fence Panel and Gate

-Hit and Miss Fence Panels: The pales along the panel alternate with one towards the front and the other towards the back.
+Hit-and-miss fence Panels: The pales along the panel alternate, with one towards the front and the other towards the back.
 The pales could be horizontal or vertical.
-You can also opt for chevron patterns or convex tops for added interest.
+For added interest, you can also opt for chevron patterns or convex tops.

 wooden garden fencing ideas, hit and miss fence panels